warrior-cultures-and-training

 Discipline and Punishment

 Discipline was the backbone of the legion.
 Recruits were subjected to a strict code of conduct from day one.
 Minor infractions resulted in extra drills, reduced rations, or flogging.
 Serious offenses—such as desertion, insubordination, or cowardice—could lead to execution.
 The most severe punishment was decimation, where one in ten soldiers in a unit was executed by their own comrades.
 While rare, this brutal measure ensured that every soldier understood the supreme importance of obedience and loyalty.
+The psychological impact of such discipline created a legion that could endure extreme hardship without breaking.

 Physical Fitness Standards and Testing

 The Roman army maintained rigorous physical standards throughout a legionary's career.
 Recruits and veterans alike were tested regularly to ensure they remained fit for duty.
 Those who failed to meet the standards could be transferred to less demanding roles or discharged.
+The tests were not arbitrary; they reflected the actual demands of warfare.

 The 20-Mile March Standard